-TBC but likely to be on hard standing within Bush Estate with Registration, Start and Finish close by.
+Parking will be on hard standing within Bush Estate with Registration, Start and Finish close by.

 Bush Estate is approx 3 miles south of Edinburgh and can be accessed via both the A701 (turn off towards the Pentland Hills at Gowkley Moss roundabout) and the A702 from close to Easter Howgate (when coming South from Hillend this is the turning on the left after Boghall).